TEAMMATES/gsoc-2018/Tan_Heng_Yeow/progress.md

 3rd stage:
 - [ ] Fix any new issues from Week 4
-- [ ] Add existing buttons from `instructorCourseDetailsPage` into existing students' spreadsheet interface.
-These buttons include:
-    - [ ] View
-    - [ ] Edit
-    - [ ] Send Invite
-    - [ ] Delete
-    - [ ] All Records
-    - [ ] Delete All Students
-- [ ] Add code to backend functionality of the buttons to redirect back to `instructorCourseEnroll` if necessary
-- [ ] Add code to backend functionality of the buttons to show status messages in `instructorCourseEnroll` if necessary
-- [ ] Write tests for new feature above

-Week 6 Plan:

-3rd stage:
-- [ ] Finish up any remaining work from Week 5
-- [ ] Complete tests for new feature above

-Week 7 Plan:

-4th stage:
-- [ ] Fix any new issues from Week 6
 - [ ] Allow all existing columns in existing students' spreadsheet interface to be editable except the `Email` column.
 - [ ] Create a new column for users to update existing students' email in existing students' spreadsheet interface.
 - [ ] Create a new backend action to edit students fields in existing students' spreadsheet interface.